 Soon after, I went inside and asked my heart.
 However, my anxious mind barged in, arriving at all sorts of answers and reasons why and why not.
 My mind is very smart, and it went on and on, especially, after it noticed that it had my attention.
 The solutions were not very important, there were not many.
 The exciting part was the justification, the banter with thoughts and nuances of meaning.

-Next, the mind went into panic, shaken by the storm of devastation.
+Next, the mind went into panic, shaken by the turmoil of devastation.
 The good thing is, all that starts has an end.
 The storm ended in peaceful silence, as always.
 (This is one of the extremely seldom occasions when the superlative ‘always’ is utterly appropriate.)

 And in this silence, a gentle breeze whispered: “Hello?”